-1. Submit a preliminary application that identifies the NICU’s desired level of care.
+This application provides basic contact information and identifies the NICU’s desired level of care.

-Rates are based on level of survey needed (Level II, Level III, Level IV) for your NICU facility.
-Contact RRooney@aap.org for rate information.
+Rates are based on the level of survey needed (Level II, Level III, Level IV).
+Contact Rick Rooney for information about fees.

 American Academy of Pediatrics (AAP)

-The American Academy of Pediatrics is a nonprofit professional organization of 66,000 primary care pediatricians, pediatric medical subspecialists (including 3,200 neonatologists), and pediatric surgical specialists dedicated to the health, safety, and well-being of infants, children, adolescents, and young adults.
+The American Academy of Pediatrics is a non-profit professional organization of 67,000 primary care pediatricians, pediatric medical subspecialists (including 3,200 neonatologists), and pediatric surgical specialists dedicated to the health, safety, and well-being of infants, children, adolescents, and young adults.

 Since 1937, the AAP Committee on Fetus and Newborn has been devoted to improving the care and survival of our most vulnerable newborns through the development of policy statements, including